MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/sfb-client-updates.md

 localization_priority: Normal
 ms.collection: IT_Skype16
-description: Oferece aos profissionais de TI informações sobre as atualizações mais recentes de versões perpétuas dos clientes do Skype for Business 2016, do Skype for Business 2015 e do Lync 2013 ms.openlocfilehash: 148f635d081b33a80d6b138b717e87aecdd616c5 ms.sourcegitcommit: aa3258aeb5aa1296c4bb251a9d258b8896457b7b ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 09/11/2018 ms.locfileid: "23884186"
+description: Oferece aos profissionais de TI informações sobre as atualizações mais recentes de versões perpétuas dos clientes do Skype for Business 2016, do Skype for Business 2015 e do Lync 2013 ms.openlocfilehash: 69ff89c856204577c46f27c568f3b6d9cf5613b2 ms.sourcegitcommit: dd37c12a0312270955755ab2826adcfbae813790 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 10/04/2018 ms.locfileid: "25374160"
 ---
 # <a name="latest-updates-for-versions-of-skype-for-business-that-use-windows-installer-msi"></a>Atualizações mais recentes das versões do Skype for Business que usam o Windows Installer (MSI)

 Use os links desta página para obter mais informações e baixar as atualizações mais recentes das versões perpétuas dos clientes do Skype for Business 2016, do Skype for Business 2015 e do Lync 2013.

 > [!NOTE]
-> - As informações deste artigo se aplicam somente às versões perpétuas do Skype for Business que usam a tecnologia de instalação do Windows Installer (MSI).
-Por exemplo, se você tiver instalado uma versão licenciada por volume do Skype for Business, como o Skype for Business incluído no Office Professional Plus 2016.
+> - The information in this article only applies to perpetual versions of Skype for Business that use the Windows Installer (MSI) installation technology.
+For example, if you installed a volume licensed version of Skype for Business, such as Skype for Business included with Office Professional Plus 2016.
 > - As informações deste artigo não se aplicam às versões do Skype for Business do Office 365, como o Skype for Business incluído no Office 365 ProPlus.
 > - Para obter as atualizações mais recentes do cliente móvel, vá para a loja de aplicativos de seu cliente móvel (iTunes, Google Play ou Microsoft Store) para ver os detalhes e instalar as atualizações.
 > - Para descobrir a versão do Skype for Business que você está usando, consulte [Que versão do Skype for Business eu tenho?](https://support.microsoft.com/en-us/help/3195481/how-to-check-the-version-of-skype-for-business-2016)